linuxdeepin/deepin-manual/manual-assets/professional/deepin-voice-note/en_US/index.md

 - When a notebook is created in Voice Note, a text is also created by default.
 Click ![add](icon/circlebutton_add2.svg) icon on the Voice Notes interface to create more new texts.

-  You can start recording voices or making texts after creating a text.
+  You can start recording voices or writing texts after creating a text.

-  The default naming rules for Voice Notes is Notebook(n), in which n is an integer no less than 0.
+  The default naming rule for Voice Notes is Notebook(n), in which n is an integer no less than 0.

 ![0|new](jpg/create1.png)

 ### Record Voice Notes

-You can record audios simply by two steps:
+You can record audios simply in two steps:

 1. Click ![record_normal](icon/record_normal.svg) icon on the Voice Notes interface to start recording.
 2. Click ![finish](icon/finish_normal.svg) icon to finish recording.